FionaJ1956/my-hello-world-for-github/README.md

 # my-hello-world-for-github
-initial program traditionally writting by students of any development language
+initial program traditionally written by students of any development language